sdaml/weekly_notes/ReadMe.md

-The repo for resources for weekly talks.
+The repo of resources for weekly talks.